gxf1212/notes/research/academic-notes.md

 - [Metal to Ligand and Ligand to Metal Charge Transfer Bands - Chemistry LibreTexts](https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/Supplemental_Modules_(Physical_and_Theoretical_Chemistry)/Spectroscopy/Electronic_Spectroscopy/Metal_to_Ligand_and_Ligand_to_Metal_Charge_Transfer_Bands)

+charge transfer from the ligands to Hg2+ (0.49−0.62 e) is greater than that to Zn2+ (0.32−0.41 e), indicating that Hg2+ can accept more negative charge from the ligands than Zn2+.

+The thermodynamical preference of the harder N and O--containing side chains for the “soft” Hg rather than the “borderline” Zn is probably due to relativistic effects resulting in a strong stabilization of mercury's vacant 6s orbitals, which in turn enhances its electron-accepting ability.

+preventing the metal-bound water from acting as a nucleophile in the reaction.

+Cys-rich proteins have been used by living organisms to fight heavy metal intoxication.
+Cys-rich proteins such as metallothionein are used as traps to sequester nonbiogenic metal ions from the body fluids

+铝离子应该不会MLCT啥的

 ## Bioinorganic Chemistry

 - Cadmium can replace zinc, but is toxic because it does not have the same catalytic ability.